Estapearl/Transaction-Fraud-Detection-Risk-Alert-System/README.md

 - **Fraud Scoring & Risk Classification** – [View Queries](./Fraud_Scoring_Model.sql)
   Queries to calculate fraud scores and assign risk levels for flagged transactions.

+  <h2>Insights Deep Dive Analysis</h2>

+  ### Customer Risk Behavior Patterns

+What we observed

+Customer transaction histories were analyzed across a two-year period to understand how spending behavior differs between normal and high-risk accounts.

+Several clear risk patterns emerged:

+- Newer customers (first 6 months) were significantly more likely to trigger fraud rules compared to long-tenured customers.

+- Customers whose transaction amounts exceeded **15%** of their reported income showed a much higher likelihood of being flagged.

+- Fraud signals were concentrated among a small subset of customers, rather than evenly spread across the customer base

+Why this matters:
+These patterns help fraud teams focus monitoring efforts on high-risk customer segments early in the customer lifecycle, reducing false positives while improving early fraud detection.